OmelchenkoMaksim/StarWars-Compose-Apollo_GraphQL-MVI-Room/README.md

 The app includes a network connectivity listener to show a toast message when the internet connection is established or lost.
 It also triggers data fetch from the server when connectivity is restored and no data is available locally.
-Paging

-The app uses Paging 3 to efficiently load and display data from the network and local database.
-This is implemented in CharacterPagingSource, StarshipPagingSource, and PlanetPagingSource.
-Testing

-    Unit Testing: Uses JUnit, Mockito, MockK, and Coroutines Test for unit testing ViewModel and Repository.
-    Instrumentation Testing: Uses AndroidX Test libraries for UI tests.

-Contribution

-Since this is a test assignment, contributions are not expected.
-However, if you'd like to suggest improvements or report issues, feel free to open an issue or a pull request.
 License

 This project is licensed under the MIT License.